MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-emissions-impact-dashboard-microsoft-365.md

 **Why can't I see emissions data for the previous month?**

-Emissions data for a given month is typically available by the 14th day after the end of that month (including non-business days).
+Emissions data for a given month will be available by the 14th day after the end of that month (including non-business days).
 Ensure that your dataset is scheduled to refresh automatically on a daily or weekly basis so that you always have access to the latest information.

 **My emissions data for previous months appears to have changed since I last looked at it.
 What happened?**